 If you prefer something with better contrast for improved dark room performance, then check out the BenQ EW3270U.
 It doesn't have wide viewing angles like the LG 27GN950-B, but its good contrast ratio helps it display deep blacks when viewed in the dark.
 It's limited to a 60Hz refresh rate, but that should be fine if you're just using it for console gaming and not any PC gaming on the side.
 It has a quick response time that results in minimal motion blur, and it has excellent low input lag.
 Unlike the LG, it has built-in speakers, so you don't need to get an external setup if you don't want to.
 Sadly, even though it displays a wide color gamut, HDR content doesn't look all that different from SDR because it doesn't get bright enough to make highlights pop.

-If you want the best gaming monitor for PS5 and prefer something with wide viewing angles, look into the LG, but if you want a better contrast ratio, check out the BenQ.
+If you want the best PS5 monitor, you can't go wrong with the LG, but if you tend to game in dark environments, then check out the BenQ.